Functional Extreme-PLS: Inference and consistency

-\end{Th} Let us highlight that the convergence rate $\delta_{n,k}$ is a regularly-varying function of $k/n$ with index $\gamma \kappa -1/q>0$.
+Let us highlight that the sub-rate $\delta_{n,k}$ is a regularly-varying function of $k/n$ with index $\gamma \kappa -1/q>0$.
 It only depends on the tail distribution of $Y$, the integrability order of the noise $\eps$ and the asymptotic behaviour of the deterministic link function~$g$.